Outingdale, California

 Outingdale (formerly, Mars and Outingdale Resort) is an unincorporated community in El Dorado County, California.
 It is located on the Middle Fork of the Cosumnes River 4 mi north of Aukum, at an elevation of 1624 feet (495 m).

+Outingdale was founded in 1928 as a resort community, originally consisting of 680 acres of land, more than half of it shared recreational space.

+Outingdale today is home to around 150 residents.
+It gets its water from the Cosumnes River, and is therefore heavily dependent on winter snowpack for water, which is scarce in drought years.
+During the severe 2021 drought, water had to be delivered to Outingdale by truck.